 A Roman road, the Via Egnatia, connected the town to Amphipolis, Thessaloniki, and the ports of the Adriatic sea in the west, and to Neapolis and Byzantium in the east.
 This road could be blocked at Philippi, which is situated on a precipitous hill, and Appian of Alexandria is correct to call the city "the gate from Europe to Asia".note[Appian, Civil Wars 4.106.]

 It was only natural that the plains west of Philippi would one day become the scene of an important battle.
 It happened in October 42 BCE, when two Roman armies met each other west of the city.
-Brutus and Cassius, the assassins of Julius Caesar and defenders of the constitution of the Roman republic, arrived from the port of Neapolis in the southeast, and a bit later, the triumvirs Marc Antony and Octavian arrived from the west, wishing to avenge the murder of Caesar.
+Brutus and Cassius, the assassins of Julius Caesar and defenders of the constitution of the Roman republic, arrived from the port of Neapolis in the southeast, and a bit later, the triumvirs Mark Antony and Octavian arrived from the west, wishing to avenge the murder of Caesar.
 These men believed that monarchy was inevitable.
 This was more than just a battle between rival factions: it was about the future of the republic.

-Because Brutus and Cassius had occupied the best positions, Marc Antony tried to circumvent Philippi by building a causeway through the wetlands south of the city, but Cassius discovered this and built a transverse dam.
-While his opponent was thus occupied, Marc Antony unexpectedly ordered his men to storm Cassius' camp.
-They were very successful, and Cassius, believing that all was lost, committed suicide before he had learned that Brutus had at the same time defeated the army of Octavian and had captured the camp of Marc Antony and Octavian.
+Because Brutus and Cassius had occupied the best positions, Mark Antony tried to circumvent Philippi by building a causeway through the wetlands south of the city, but Cassius discovered this and built a transverse dam.
+While his opponent was thus occupied, Mark Antony unexpectedly ordered his men to storm Cassius' camp.
+They were very successful, and Cassius, believing that all was lost, committed suicide before he had learned that Brutus had at the same time defeated the army of Octavian and had captured the camp of Mark Antony and Octavian.
 In other words, both sides had won a victory and suffered a defeat.

 Veterans of the double battle were settled at Philippi, which received the rank of colonia.
 The town started to grow rapidly, and the author of the Acts of the Apostles correctly calls the city "the leading city in that district of Macedonia"note[Acts 16.12.]